 The experts at New Horizons Global Partners can be your strategic partner while launching your business in China.
 We provide extensive industry knowledge in various sectors, allowing us to offer you strategic consulting, in-depth market research and other services that are tailored to meet your needs.

 We work closely with domestic and foreign businesses to quickly identify your needs and objectives during your expansion plan so that we can optimize your chances for success.
-We provide our clients with workable solutions to help you save time, money and frustration while remaining compliant in all relevant matters.
+We provide our clients with workable solutions to choose the right business structure in China, help you save time, money and frustration while remaining compliant in all relevant matters.